Salaya, India: Demographics

 As of 2011 India census, Salaya has a population of 33,246 of which 16,485 are males while 16,761 are females as per report released by Census India 2011.
 The population of children age 0-6 is 5547 which is 16.68% of the total population of Salaya Municipality.
 In Salaya Municipality, the female sex ratio is of 1017 against the state average of 919.
 Moreover, the child sex ratio in Salaya is around 982 compared to Gujarat state average of 890.
 The literacy rate of Salaya City is 47.63% lower than the state average of 78.03%.
 In Salaya, male literacy is around 61.80% while the female literacy rate is 33.79%.

 Salaya Municipality has total administration over 4,684 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Municipality limits and impose taxes on properties coming under its jurisdiction.
-The population mostly consisted of Vaghers following Muslim Sunni Religion.
+The population mostly consisted of Bhadela & Vaghers following Muslim Sunni Religion.